saweeet/saweeet.github.io/content/en/cat-sitting.md

 - airplane/flattened ears
 - whipping tail

+Soba is highly tolerant even during this state, but Laksa has a higher chance of gently biting.

 ## Don'ts
 - Don't play with your hands or fingers.
 Always use a wand or toy instead.
 This is so cats will not view human hands as toys, greatly reducing the chance of biting and scratching.
 - Do not continue to give them attention (petting or playing with them) if they do something incorrect (going on top of a benchtop, any kind of bites, etc.).